In the city of Tissamamarama, there are 4 ancient stupas belonging to the Anuradhapura Era ara lying in a row. These are

 Tissamaharama Rajamaha Viharaya

-The “Tissamaharama Chaitiya” becomes the oldest cenotaph of the civilisation and culture of southern Sri Lanka from the reign of long Kavantissa who left an indelible impression on the Buddhist philosophy of ancient Sri Lanka .
+The “Tissamaharama Chaitiya” becomes the oldest cenotaph of the civilization and culture of southern Sri Lanka from the reign of long Kavantissa who left an indelible impression on the Buddhist philosophy of ancient Sri Lanka.

-The “Tissamaharama Vansa” which is a chronicle which provides a detailed description of the chaitiya specifies that it was the site which had a presence of 12,000 Arahats that king Kavantissa decided to build the Tissamaharama Chaitiya.
+The “Tissamaharama Vansa” which is a chronicle that provides a detailed description of the chaitiya specifies that it was the site that had a presence of 12,000 Arahats that King Kavantissa decided to build the Tissamaharama Chaitiya.
 Around 500 Arahats have engaged in “Pala Samawatha” during the arrival of Lord Buddha.
-Therefore, Tissamaharamaya was to be the counterpart of the Anuradhapura chaitiya’s in the South.
+Therefore, Tissamaharamaya was to be the counterpart of the Anuradhapura chaitiyas in the South.

 The chief incumbent of the Tissamaharama Sandagiri Chaitiya Hakmana Pannaloka Thera states that according to the chronicles, around 12,000 Arahats have lived in the Tissa area during the life and times of King Kavantissa who deposited the forehead relic (Lalata Dhatu) of the Buddha and in addition, four tooth relics in Tissa Chaitiya.
-Another similar venue where such an occurrence took place was the “Situlpawwa Chaitiya“ which is in close proximity to the Tissa Chaitiya.
+Another similar venue where such an occurrence took place was the “Situlpawwa Chaitiya which is near the Tissa Chaitiya.

-The rock inscriptions found in the 1960s have indicated that King Kavantissa has constructed 36 mini chaitiyas prior to the Tissamaharama Chaitiya and therefore the name “Tissamaharamaya” arises from “Tisa-Ram-Rad-Maha Vehera” which provides weight age to the digits 36.
+The rock inscriptions found in the 1960s have indicated that King Kavantissa constructed 36 mini chaityas prior to the Tissamaharama Chaitiya and therefore the name “Tissamaharamaya” arises from “Tisa-Ram-Rad-Maha Vehera” which provides weightage to the digits 36.

-A series of four rock inscriptions and pillar inscriptions have been fond within this complex venue of Buddhist worship according to historical values.
+A series of four rock inscriptions and pillar inscriptions have been found within this complex venue of Buddhist worship according to historical values.

 The pillar inscription at Akuregoda between Sandagiri Vehera and the Akuregoda village lies another pillar inscription which is constructed in brick of 30 feet in height and nine feet in thickness which gives a detailed description of King Naga’s pursuit of absolving from craving.